 Louise is Headteacher of Queen Elizabeth Grammar School Junior School in Wakefield.

 Ian is currently Deputy Head at RGS Springfield in Worcester and is also the Designated Safeguarding Lead there.
 Before taking up this post, Ian had been a Head of two schools.
 He is married with a young daughter.

 Linda is Director of Consumer Compliance at Capital One (Europe) plc.
 She qualified as a Chartered Accountant with PwC and has spent 20 years working in the financial services industry, specialising in risk management, compliance and anti-money laundering.
 Linda is married with two daughters, both currently enjoying life at Trent College.

 Miss Emma Lindblom BA (Hons), ACA

-Emma is a Chartered Accountant and currently a Senior Manager at KPMG.
-She works across the East and West Midlands undertaking financial risk management investigations and supporting companies on legal disputes from an accounting perspective.
-She has previously been heavily involved in audits, and managed the day to day finance function at a Bank.
+Emma is a Chartered Accountant and currently Head of Quality Assurance at MHA, a charity which enables people to live later life well through the provision of residential care homes, retirement living communities and community based services.
+Emma leads the nationally based internal audit and assurance team undertaking quality, operational and financial audits.
+Previously Emma was a Senior Manager at KPMG, working across the East and West Midlands undertaking financial risk management investigations and supporting companies on legal disputes from an accounting perspective.
+She has previously been heavily involved in statutory audits, and managed the day to day finance function at a Bank.